Vancouver in August is the dream vacation scenario.

-The weather in Vancouver during August is typically warm and dry, so for men some light-weight shirts and shorts are a good option, while women might want to consider a sundress or capris.
+A typical Vancouver August is warm and dry, so for men, some lightweight shirts and shorts are a good option, while women might want to consider a sundress or capris.
 Sunglasses and walking shoes are also a must.

-Can you see orcas in Vancouver in August?
+Can you see orcas in August in Vancouver?

 In terms of seeing orcas in Vancouver in August, it’s possible but not guaranteed.
 Orcas are migratory animals and typically follow salmon inland in August.
 You’ll need to get a whale watching tour as they’re likely out in the middle of the Salish Sea and don’t come into the harbour often.

-In Vancouver in August the average high temperature is 26°C with the average at low 13°C. Note that Vancouver is a coastal city, so the temperatures tend to be milder than inland cities.
-There can always be a heatwave or two during the month, but overall, let’s just call August a warm month.
+In Vancouver in August, the average high temperature is 26°C, with the average at low 13°C. Note that Vancouver is a coastal city, so the temperatures tend to be milder than inland cities.
+There can always be a heatwave or two during the month, but overall, let’s call August a warm month.

 What’s happening in Vancouver in August?

-In August 2022 in Vancouver you can celebrate BC Day, watch Theater Under the Stars, attend the PNE, go to Brewery and the Beast, and see lots of concerts like The Weeknd, The Killers, Beach Boys, Kendrick Lamar, and more.
+In August 2023 in Vancouver, you can celebrate BC Day, watch Theater Under the Stars, attend the PNE, and see lots of concerts like Drake, Collective Soul, Sam Smith, Rod Stewart, and more.

-What time does it get dark in Vancouver in August?
+What time does it get dark in August in Vancouver?

-In Vancouver, the summer days are long and the nights are short.
-In August, the sun sets at about 9:00 pm and rises at about 5:00 am.
-This means that there is about 14 hours of daylight and 10 hours of darkness.
+In Vancouver, the summer days are long, and the nights are short.
+In August, the sun sets at about 9:00 pm and rises at 5:00 am.
+This means there are about 14 hours of daylight and 10 hours of darkness.

 Visiting Vancouver in August?

-I’ve put together a solid list on what to do in Vancouver in August – but I’m almost certain I’ve missed something!
+I’ve compiled a solid list of what to do in Vancouver in August – but I’m almost certain I’ve missed something!